cyjake/leoric/CONTRIBUTING.md

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a bird's-eye overview of how you can get involved.

+> **For AI agents and automated contributors**: read [AGENTS.md](./AGENTS.md) (中文版：[AGENTS.zh-CN.md](./AGENTS.zh-CN.md)) first.
+It contains the commands, architecture map, conventions, and common pitfalls needed to work in this repository effectively.

 ## Reporting Issues

 Have you identified a reproducible problem?
 Have a feature request?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.